o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-files.md

 ***Supported attributes***
 * Type - AWS resource type, e.g. AWS::Lambda::Function, AWS::S3::Bucket etc. Should map to a [CloudFormation resource type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).
 * Name/ID - AWS resource name or id.
-* Region - Used to override the global region attribute if this resource is deployed to a different AWS region.
+* Region - Used to override the global region attribute, if this resource is deployed to a different AWS region.
-* AccountId - Used to override the global account id attribute if this resources is deployed in a different AWS account.
+* AccountId - Used to override the global account id attribute, if this resource is deployed in a different AWS account.

 **Global attributes**
 The mapping file also supports three **required** global attributes: